crabmusket/t3d-bones/tutorials/the_main_file/README.md

 ## Stub methods

-At this point, I provide a couple of function stubs (i.e. empty functions).
+Some functions are called by the engine's C++ code during engine loading, and expect script-side callbacks to be defined.
-They're functions called by the C++ engine code during the loading sequence.
+I provide a couple of function stubs (i.e. empty functions) because if we don't define them at all, they print warnings to the console.
-If we don't define them at all, they print warnings to the console, but we don't want to actually use them - so we'll just define them as empty to stop the warnings.
+But we don't want to actually use them, so we'll just define them as empty to stop the warnings.

     function onDatablockObjectReceived() {}
     function onGhostAlwaysObjectReceived() {}